-The NCCN provides additional recommendations with a category 2A level of evidence for the use of Vidaza in Myeloproliferative Neoplasms.
-At this time the Myeloproliferative neoplasm guidelines only provide case reports for this use and the panel states there is very little data regarding the use of azacitidine or decitabine with fedratinib or pacritinib for myelofibrosis in the accelerated phase or blast phase/acute myeloid leukemia.
-The recommendation is suggested for clinical trials and warrants additional evidence for use.
+NCCN provides additional recommendations with a category 2A level of evidence for the use of Vidaza in Myeloproliferative Neoplasms.
+At this time the Myeloproliferative neoplasm guidelines only provide case reports for this use and the panel states there is very little data regarding the use of azacitidine or decitabine with fedratinib, momelotinib, or pacritinib for myelofibrosis in the accelerated phase or blast phase.
+The recommendation is suggested for clinical trials.